sistia01/Giotto-Sphinx-Website/source/gettingstarted.rst

 For ease of acces, there is a method which allows users to automatically install all of the necessary python modules from within R (see Part 2.2 Giotto-Specific Python Packages for more information).

-:octicon:`light-bulb` Checkout out the `Errors and FAQs Section <faqs>`__ for more troubleshooting tips on common installation issues.
+:octicon:`light-bulb` Checkout out the :ref:`Common Errors and Solutions <faqs>` for more troubleshooting tips on common installation issues.

 .. _GiottoInstallationWorkflow: